zenml-io/zenml/docs/book/reference/migration-guide/migration-zero-sixty.md

 dependency.
 With the switch from `kfp` V1 to v2, we have adapted our implementation to use the new version of `kfp` library and updated our documentation accordingly.

+{% hint style="warning" %}
+Due to all aforementioned changes, when you upgrade ZenML to 0.60.0, you might run into some dependency issues, especially if you were previously using an integration which was not supporting Pydantic v2 before.
+In such cases, we highly recommend setting up a fresh Python environment.
+{% endhint %}

 <figure><img src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" alt="ZenML Scarf"><figcaption></figcaption></figure>